iimyarin/ITDS301_ProjectHealthCare/README.md

 ```

 ## DEMO
-After we add Ref Resource, Now we ready to use webpage to send Request,Lab result to server
+After we POST Ref Resource, Now we ready to use webpage to send Request,Lab result to server
 - ServiceRequest
 ```
 Direct to : http://localhost:5173/ServiceRequest